-Although fruits contain vitamins, minerals, fiber, and disease-fighting antioxidants, they contain high amounts of fructose (covered in the "Case against Sugar" E-book), spike the blood sugar and will surely lead to fatty liver, insulin resistance, and weight gain.
+Although fruits contain vitamins, minerals, fiber, and disease-fighting antioxidants, they contain high amounts of fructose (covered in the Part II section), spike the blood sugar and will surely lead to weight gain.
 In ketogenic diet, all the nutrients contained in the fruits are taken in from green leafy vegetables.